hkd987/type-compiler/README.md

 # Type Compiler

+> **New in version 1.4.0:** Enhanced IDE integration with TypeScript Language Service - hover tooltips, code completion, and more for your validation rules!
+[Learn more](#ide-integration)

 A TypeScript compiler plugin that automatically generates Zod schemas from TypeScript types for runtime validation.
 The plugin integrates directly with the TypeScript compiler (tsc) to provide runtime type checking through Zod.

 ## Installation